0

 • Increase the price of all tobacco and nicotine products.

-• Implement hard-hitting media campaigns that raise public awareness of the dangers of tobacco use and secondhand smoke and vape exposure.
+• Implement hard-hitting media campaigns that raise public awareness of the dangers of tobacco use, secondhand smoke, and vape exposure.

 • Use the World Health Organization's MPOWER strategies to prevent and reduce tobacco use and to make tobacco products less accessible, affordable, attractive and accepted: